-The U.S. Army just recently revamped its ACFT (combat fitness test), the first time in four decades.
-Some of the more muscle-endurance style exercises have been shunned, and to replace them, soldiers now have to perform three-rep max deadlifts, Standing medicine ball throws and hand-release push-ups, something I wanted to try myself as soon as I learned about its existence.
+The U.S. Army recently revamped its ACFT (Army Combat Fitness Test) for the first time in four decades, and some of the more muscle-endurance style exercises have been shunned.
+To replace them, soldiers now have to perform three-rep max deadlifts, standing medicine ball throws, and hand-release push-ups, something I wanted to try myself as soon as I learned about its existence.

 On the other hand, deadlifts – or the King of Lifts, as many people like to call them – will measure overall strength.
-So will push-ups, both being a great example of compound exercises that require a large number of muscles in the body to work together in order to perform the movement correctly.
+So will push-ups, both being great examples of compound exercises that require many muscles in the body to work together to perform the movement correctly.

 Push it real good